lRomul/sensorium/README.md

 The video frames were zero-padded to 64x64 pixels.
 The behavior activities were added as separate channels.
 No normalization is applied to the target and input tensors during training.

 The ensemble of models from all folds gets 0.2905 single-trial correlation on the main track and 0.2207 on the bonus track in the final phase of the competition.
-This result would be enough to take first place in both tracks.
+This result would be enough to take first place in the main and bonus (out-of-distribution) competition tracks.

 ### Knowledge Distillation ([config](configs/distillation_001.py))